-- ➤ How does Council want action items to come from the Commissions? - ➤ How should Commission's interact with the 501c3's associated with their respective Committee's? - ➤ How does Council envision communication from the Council to the Commissions? - ➤ Would one Annual Meeting between Council and Commission/Committee Chairs be useful?

-Other staff items that are arising following the Chair meeting:

-- ➤ How do action items/recommendations go from Commission meetings to staff? - o A draft Meeting Report has been developed by Staff in late May as a start to improve this process (attached) - ➤ How do Commissions interact with other Commissions/Committees when items may cross over purposes?
+- ➤ How does Council want action items to come from the Commissions? - ➤ How should Commission's interact with the 501c3's associated with their respective Committee's? - ➤ How does Council envision communication from the Council to the Commissions?
+Other staff items that are arising following the Chair meeting: - ➤ How do action items/recommendations go from Commission meetings to staff? - ➤ How do Commissions interact with other Commissions/Committees when items may cross over purposes?